sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 ## <a href="" id="assign-trusted-dha-service"></a>**Step 2: Assign an enterprise trusted DHA-Service**

 There are three types of DHA-Service:
-- Device Health Attestation – Cloud
+- Device Health Attestation – Cloud (owned and operated by Microsoft)
-- Device Health Attestation – On Premise
+- Device Health Attestation – On Premise (owned and operated by an enterprise, runs on Windows Server 2016 on premise)
-- Device Health Attestation - Enterprise Managed Cloud
+- Device Health Attestation - Enterprise Managed Cloud (owned and operated by an enterprise, runs on Windows Server 2016 compatible enterprise managed cloud)

-DHA-Cloud default setting is the Microsoft owned and operated DHA-Service.
+DHA-Cloud is the default setting.
 No further action is required if an enterprise is planning to use Microsoft DHA-Cloud as the trusted DHA-Service provider.

 For DHA-OnPrem & DHA-EMC scenarios, send a SyncML command to the HASEndpoint node to instruct a managed device to communicate with the enterprise trusted DHA-Service.